The idea of a birth center started early. I didn’t see it. But it was there.

 Meanwhile, in South Dakota, a Certified Nurse Midwife (CNM) was offering home birth services to families in the Black Hills and identified the need to offer services to some women in one centralized location, a birth center.
 South Dakota Birth Matters, worked hard to educate our legislators and ultimately pass legislation which regulated and licensed birth centers in South Dakota.
 ARSD 44:69 was passed in 2012, allowing for the development of South Dakota’s first and only freestanding birth center in Spearfish, SD in 2013.
 That birth center is no longer in operation, but it opened the doors for a new kind of birth experience for families in South Dakota.

 After I became a certified birth doula and lactation counselor in 2014, I quickly discovered that families in Sioux Falls were seeking the type of birth experience that only a birth center could provide.
 We hosted townhall meetings where passionate men and women shared their ideas for design, services, events, and classes.
 They told us they want the midwives to be able to focus their time and energy on the families, and not on operations of the center.
 They said it’s important that the center provide a community atmosphere where families can come together for things like potlucks and yoga and parenting classes.
 We talked about ways to integrate community programs from organizations like CASA, The New Colossus, and Dress for Success.
 In 2015 we registered as Nourish Birth Collective, LLC so that we could offer formal, collaborative birth services as we moved forward with the development of the birth center.
-Through Nourish, we developed the Village Facebook group which continues to thrive today and act as a virtual support group to women across the globe.
-As part of the collective model, we provided referral services for mental health, breastfeeding, chiropractic, and doula services.
+Through Nourish, we developed the Village Facebook group and provided referral services for mental health, breastfeeding, chiropractic, and doula services.
 I attended the American Association of Birth Center (AABC) birth center workshop in Annapolis, MD in Fall 2015 and was provided the tools to prepare the foundation for a successful birth center.
 I spent the next year learning, networking, developing an advisory team, and preparing a comprehensive business plan.
 One of the things that was expressed to us in those early town hall meetings is that this center needs to be sustainable.
 It needs to be well-run and around for the long haul.
 Families in South Dakota have waited too long for adequate birth options and it’s appropriate to offer a service that is reliable and safe.

 How can you help?